Mumford-Tate groups of polarizable Hodge structures: Explaining the theorem

-Next we embed $Z(H^{sc})$ into a $\Q$-torus $\tZ$; this is possible for any group of multiplicative type, as is easily checked on character groups.
-Then we enlarge $H^{sc}$ to the group $\tilde{H}= H^{sc} \underset{Z(H^{sc})}{\times} \widetilde{Z}$, whose adjoint group is canonically isomorphic to $H^{ad}$, but whose center is now a torus.
-The proof of Theorem \ref{main} will show that the given $\mc{H} \onto H^{ad}$ lifts to a homomorphism $\mc{H} \to \tilde{H}$ provided the Hodge co-character of $\mc{H} \to H^{ad}$ lifts;\footnote{That is, the condition on the center of $\tilde{H}$ appearing in Theorem \ref{main} is needed only to ensure that the full group $\tilde{H}$ is a M-T group; we do not need that here.} Corollary \ref{notwotorsion} ensures this.
-Restricting to $\mc{D}$, we obtain a surjection $\tilde{\rho} \colon \mc{D} \onto H^{sc}$ lifting $\beta \circ \rho$.
-This means that $\alpha \circ \tilde{\rho}$ and $\rho$ differ by a homomorphism $\mc{D} \to Z(H)$; but $\mc{D}$ is connected, so $\tilde{\rho}$ in fact lifts $\rho$, completing the proof. \endproof We next want to clarify the relationship between our results and those of \cite{griffiths-green-kerr:MTgroups}.
+We next want to clarify the relationship between our results and those of \cite{griffiths-green-kerr:MTgroups}.
 The important notational difference is that what they call a `Mumford-Tate group' (throughout Chapter IV of their monograph) is what is often called the Hodge group.
 Thus $\mr{SL}_2$ is a Mumford-Tate group in their sense, but not in ours; in their language, this is reflected in the statement that `the only faithful Hodge representations of $\mr{SL}_2$ are of odd weight.'
 In general, their problem of deciding whether one has faithful Hodge representations of even or odd weight is just the question of whether elements of the polarizable congruence classes lift to the group $M'$ (even weight) or require a copy of $\mbb{G}_{m, \Q}$ inside $\tM$ in order to lift.
 In our language, to say whether $M$ (now assumed semi-simple) is a Hodge group we just replace the lifting criterion for elements $\mu$ of the polarizable congruence classes with the corresponding lifting criterion for $\mf{l}= 2\mu$; in particular, this recovers the main Theorem IV.B.6 of \cite{griffiths-green-kerr:MTgroups}.\footnote{Doubling our $\pmod 2$ condition gives their $\pmod 4$ condition; note that this makes it easier to lift, because, for instance, $X^{\bullet}(Z_{\tM, \CC})$ must now have \textit{four}-torsion-- not merely two-torsion-- for there to be a lifting obstruction.} We will not dwell further on this bookkeeping.

 Now we give an example to show how to determine liftability of co-characters $\mu \in X_{\bullet}(T^{ad})$.
 This is in all cases an easy root/weight calculation, which is carried out for absolutely simple $\Q$-groups in \cite[IV.E]{griffiths-green-kerr:MTgroups}; note that the lifting criterion in Theorem \ref{main} only depends on the underlying real group $\tM_{\RR}$, so we can ignore the $\Q$-structure and perform the same sorts of root/weight calculations in general. \begin{eg} We work out the relatively interesting example of even orthogonal groups, i.e. the various real forms of $\mf{m}_{\CC}= \mf{so}_{2n}(\CC)$.
 In (usual) coordinates, we can write $X_{\bullet}(T^{ad})= \oplus_{i=1}^{n} \Z \lambda_i + \Z(\frac{\sum \lambda_i}{2})$. $X^{\bullet}(T^{ad})$ is then the subspace of $\oplus_{i=1}^{n} \Z \chi_i$ of elements $\sum c_i \chi_i$ satisfying $\sum c_i \equiv 0 \pmod 2$.
 Here $\langle \chi_i, \lambda_j \rangle= \delta_{i, j}$, and for simple roots we take